 - French Bulldogs

-However, this is not to say that other breeds or dogs with darker fur and skin aren’t at risk from either burning or damage from the sun’s harmful rays.
+However, this is not to say that other breeds or dogs with darker fur and skin aren’t at risk.
+Furthermore, for full protection, all dogs should be wearing sun cream in the summer months.

 - Red & inflamed skin

 - Irritated and painful skin